SEPIA-Framework/sepia-docs/API/assist-server.md

 }
 ```

+Note: Remote actions support the `receiver` field that can be different from sender but the receiving user has to explicitly allow access (client settings).

 Possible 'key' (action.key) values for type 'hotkey' (data.type) are for example:
 * `mic` - triggers microphone
 * `F4` - same as 'mic' but respects app settings for 'useWakeWord'